-3.6 CUTTING AND PATCHING
+3.7 CUTTING AND PATCHING

 - .1 Pay the costs of all cutting and patching required for the installation of electrical work.
-Payment for cutting and patching shall be made through the Contractor. - .2 Cutting and patching required for the installation of electrical work shall be done by the particular trade whose work is involved.
-No cutting or patching shall be carried out by the tradesman employed on the electrical work. - .3 Obtain the approval of the Architect before arranging for any cutting.
+Payment for cutting and patching shall be made through the General Contractor. - .2 Cutting and patching required for the installation of electrical work shall be done by the particular trade whose work is involved.
+No cutting or patching shall be carried out by the tradesman employed on the electrical work.

+.3 Obtain the approval of the Architect before arranging for any cutting.
 Patching shall restore the affected area to the original condition; materials and methods used for patching shall be in accordance with the requirements of the corresponding Divisions of the specification.

-3.7 DEVICE INSTALLATION
+3.8 DEVICE INSTALLATION

-- .1 Device Location - .1 Locate devices as indicated. - .2 Do not install devices back-to-back in wall. - .3 Drawings are schematic only and do not indicate all architectural or structural elements. - .4 Change location of devices at no extra cost or credit, providing distance does not exceed 10'-0" (3 m) and information is provided before installation.

-- .5 Locate light switches on latch side of doors. - .6 Vertically align devices of different systems when shown in close proximity to each other and occurring at different mounting heights. - .7 Coordinate mounting heights and location of all equipment with Architectural, Mechanical and Structural Drawings prior to installation of rough-in boxes.

-.2 Mounting Heights

-- .1 Mounting height of equipment is from finished floor to centre line of equipment unless specified or indicated otherwise. - .2 If mounting height of equipment is not indicated, verify with Architect before proceeding with installation. - .3 Install electrical equipment at the following heights unless indicated or directed otherwise:
+- .1 Device Location - .1 Locate devices as indicated. - .2 Do not install devices back-to-back in wall. - .3 Drawings are schematic only and do not indicate all architectural or structural elements. - .4 Change location of devices at no extra cost or credit, providing distance does not exceed 10'-0" (3 m) and information is provided before installation. - .5 Locate light switches on latch side of doors. - .6 Vertically align devices of different systems when shown in close proximity to each other and occurring at different mounting heights. - .7 Coordinate mounting heights and location of all equipment with Architectural, Mechanical and Structural Drawings prior to installation of rough-in boxes. - .2 Mounting Heights - .1 Mounting height of equipment is from finished floor to centre line of equipment unless specified or indicated otherwise. - .2 If mounting height of equipment is not indicated, verify with Architect before proceeding with installation. - .3 Install electrical equipment at the following heights unless indicated or directed otherwise:

-otherwise: 1

 Device / Equipment Mounting Height

 Devices above counters 150mm 6"

 Receptacles:

-- General 400mm 16"
+- General 450mm 18"

+- Mechanical/Shop Areas 1000mm 40"

+- Clock 2150mm 84"

 - Exterior 1000mm 39"

 Switches, Dimmers, push buttons, Luxo bracket

 - General 1200mm 47"

+- Accessible Suites 900mm 36"

 Clocks 2150mm 84"

 Automatic Door Operator Pushbuttons 900mm 36"

-Occupancy Sensors Per manufacturers recommendations
+Occupancy Sensors Per manufacturers

-Fire Alarm Visual, Audible, & Combination 2350mm 92"
+Fire Alarm Visual Audible & Combination 2350mm 92"

 Devices or or

 150mm 6"

 Fire Alarm Manual Pullstations 1200mm 47"

 Fire Fighter Handsets 1500mm 59"

 Thermostats

 - General 1200mm 47"

+- Accessible Suites 900mm 36"

 Intercom Stations 1200mm 47"

+Proximity/Card Readers 900mm 36"

 Communication Outlets 400mm 16"

 Hand Dryers 1200mm 47"

 Branch Circuit Panelboards, Control Panels, Annunciators.
 Install panels taller than 1800mm (72") with bottom no more than 100mm (4") above floor.
 2000mm 78"

 Enclosed circuit breakers 1600mm 60"

-^{}Measured to top of device/equipment
+Measured to top of device/equipment

-^{}Measured from Ceiling to top edge of device where mounting height would be lower than required specification.

-- Measured to operating handle of device. - Coordinate counter backsplash heights with architectural drawings prior to rough-in.
+- Measured from Ceiling to top edge of device where mounting height would be lower than required specification. - Measured to operating handle of device. - Coordinate counter backsplash heights with architectural drawings prior to rough-in.
 Maintain minimum 1" clearance above backsplash height. - .1 Coordinate all mounting heights with Architectural elevations. - .2 Where installed in block or brick, mounting heights shall be as above or at bottom of nearest course. - .4 Panelboards and other equipment which are to be surface mounted shall be installed on minimum 19mm (3/4") good one side, fir plywood mounting backboards.
 Treat backboards with wood preservative prior to installation and paint with primer and two (2) coats gray enamel before any equipment is mounted.
-Provide plywood mounted boards unless specified otherwise in other sections. - .5 Panelboards mounted on exterior concrete/block walls shall have minimum 3/4" air gap behind enclosure (to minimize condensation). - All transformers, motor control centers and floor-mounted distribution panels shall be mounted on 100mm (4") concrete housekeeping pads.
-The Electrical Contractors shall be responsible for provision of these pads.
+Provide plywood mounted boards unless specified otherwise in other sections. - .5 Panelboards mounted on exterior concrete/block walls shall have minimum 3/4" air gap behind enclosure (to minimize condensation). - .6 All transformers, motor control centers and floor-mounted distribution panels shall be mounted on 100mm (4") concrete housekeeping pads.
+The Electrical Subcontractors shall be responsible for provision of these pads.

-3.8 FIREPROOFING
+3.9 FIREPROOFING